gitlabhq/gitlabhq/doc/workflow/importing/import_projects_from_github.md

 case the namespace is taken, the project will be imported on the user's namespace.

+### Note

+When we are importing Issues/Pull Requests we try to find the original author or assignee using the Github Id, but for this to work the original author or assignee should had signed in before on the GitLab instance and associated their GitHub account.
+If we don’t find the user in our database we set the project creator (most of the times the current user that started the import process) as the author but we keep a reference on the issue about the original author.

 [gh-import]: ../../integration/github.md "GitHub integration"
 [ee-gh]: http://docs.gitlab.com/ee/integration/github.html "GitHub integration for GitLab EE"
 [new-project]: ../../gitlab-basics/create-project.md "How to create a new project in GitLab"